grqphical/dotfiles/README.md

 # grqphical's dotfiles

-These are my personal dotfiles for ZSH, TMUX, Oh-My-Posh and Neovim running on Debian with WSL 2
+These are my personal dotfiles for ZSH, Oh-My-Posh and Neovim running on Debian with WSL 2

 ## Install